Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Barbed Devil.md

 "languages": "Infernal, telepathy 120 ft."
 "cr": "5"
 "traits":
-- "desc": "At the start of each of its turns, the barbed devil deals dice: 1d10|avg\
+- "desc": "At the start of each of its turns, the barbed devil deals dice:1d10|text(5)\
     \ (1d10) piercing damage to any creature grappling it."
   "name": "Barbed Hide"
 - "desc": "Magical darkness doesn't impede the devil's darkvision."